EdinburghNLP/nematus/doc/deep_fusion_lm.md

 Once the LM is trained, we can start the deep fusion model training.
 Here are the relevant arguments in Nematus:

 - `deep_fusion_lm`: path to the LM npz file.
-The system will also load the pickle file containing the LM options, which should be in the same directory.
+The system will also load the pickle (pkl) file containing the LM options, which should be in the same directory.
 - `concatenate_lm_decoder` [optional]: by default, the LM and decoder states are linearly projected and summed.
 Add this argument for a concatenation of both states instead.

 PUBLICATIONS